navit-gps/navit/docs/binfile.rst

 * c bottom right
 * d bottom left

-Each of the sub-rectangles (tiles) is then further subdivided, so a rectlangle "aa" is top right in "a"
+Each of the sub-rectangles (tiles) is then further subdivided, so a rectangle "aa" is top right in "a"

 This is continued further up to 14 levels (but the number of levels might be variable).
-So in the end effect you get many tiles which are containing objects which are within this tile...
+So in the end you get many tiles which are containing objects which are within this tile...
 And the tiles are also containing references to tiles which are within them.

 A Navit binfile is actually a ZIP file; each tile is a member file in a zip file.
 So to extract an area of this file, you just read the zip file sequentially.